John Khaminwa

-Josphat Nyabate is a Kenyan lawyer.
+John Khaminwa is a Kenyan lawyer.

 Early life and education

-Nyabate was born in Kenya.
-He is an alumnus of the Egerton University, where he graduated with a bachelor's degree in law.
+Khaminwa was born in Kenya.
+He is an alumnus of the University of Dar es Salaam, where he graduated with a bachelor's degree in law.
 He also acquired an external law degree at the University of London.
-Nyabate earned his master's degree in international law from the New York University School of Law.
+Khaminwa earned his master's degree in international law from the New York University School of Law.

 Career

-Nyabate began practicing law in 1973 and has since participated in several major legal cases in Kenya.
+Khaminwa began practicing law in 1973 and has since participated in several major legal cases in Kenya.
 He has represented political figures such as Raila Odinga, Kenneth Matiba, and George Anyona.
 He has been involved in cases addressing issues such as human rights and governance.